omar-omair/ICS415-R1/Project-1/README.md

 # 🌌 Ray Tracer from Scratch

 A simple yet powerful ray tracer written in C++, built from the ground up using only the standard library.
-This project renders 3D scenes with realistic lighting, reflections, shadows, and materials like metal and glass. it follows the guide of [!"Raytracing in one weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+This project renders 3D scenes with realistic lighting, reflections, shadows, and materials like metal and glass. it follows the guide of ["Raytracing in one weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 ## 📖 Overview